adam42739/smarket-sim/README.md

 # smarket-sim

-## Note

-Since Yahoo Finance historical data has become a paid service, [yf-scraper](https://github.com/adam42739/yf-scraper) no longer works.
-Price CSV files must be downloaded manually to a directory for smarket-sim to work properly.

 ## Introduction

 smarket-sim uses historical stock price data to simulate the volatility and correlation of stocks in the future.
 This can be useful for determining riskiness of a portfolio since it depends on volatility and correlation.